-- 1. What animals live in this enclosure? - 2.
-How does this enclosure provide what the animals need (food, water, shelter, air)? - 3.
-What other animals could also live in this enclosure? - 4.
-How can this enclosure provide what the other animals need? - 5.
-Do all animals have the same needs?
+- 1. What animals live in this enclosure/habitat? - 2.
+How does this enclosure/habitat provide what the animals need (food, water, shelter, air)? - 3.
+What bug buddies could also live in this enclosure? - 4.
+How can this enclosure provide what the bug buddies need? - 5.
+Do the bug buddies and the large animals have the same needs?

-Have students draw an animal enclosure of their choosing and show how it provides for the needs of their favourite animal.
+Have students draw an animal enclosure of their choosing and show how it provides for the needs of both insects and larger animals.
+Complete the Bug Buddies Habitats worksheet (Appendix 1) as you move around the sanctuary.